cloudFPGA/Doc/README.md

 **[BuildDoc.md](./BuildDoc.md)**.

 ## Getting Started
-If you are new to _cF_, we recommend you start as a _[common user](#common_user)_ and clone one of the following example designs which provide a step-by-step quick start guide.
+If you are new to _cF_, we recommend you start as an _[unprivileged user](#user-privilege-layers)_ and clone one of the following example designs which provide a step-by-step quick start guide.

 | cFp_Project        | Description
 |:-------------------|:---------------------------------------------